 - $750 to $2500 worth of stolen merchandise is considered a state jail felony, which is punishable by a fine up to $10,000, and up to two years in jail, with a minimum jail sentence of 180 days;

 If you or a loved one has been accused of theft, call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
-During this call we will:
+During this call, an experienced theft attorney will: